sara-sabr/ITStrategy/_pages/en/building-enabling-directorate.md

 - Enabling Teams
 - Complex Subsystem Teams

-In our particular case, to use it as an example, the IT Strategy team is an enabling team.
-We are under a director who considers the directorate to be an enabling team.
+The Strategy, Architecture, and Business Relations (SABR) IITB directorate is considered to be an enabling directorate.
+That is a directorate that facilitates other teams within IITB to do their work and to gain capabilities necessary to do all the things in their areas.

+The SABR directorate contains multiple divisions underneath, one of which is the ITSM division.

-Therefore the IT Strategy team is an enabling team within an enabling team, and has other sibling teams that are also enabling teams.
+The IT Strategy team is an enabling team within an enabling team, and has other sibling teams that are also enabling teams.
-That being the case, how would one synchronize activities of the entire directorate?
-Say the director was to offer their services to a team elsewhere in the organization.
-How best to manage and coordinate the work between the series of sub-enabling teams?
+That being the case, how would one synchronize activities of the entire SABR directorate?
+Say the director was to offer their services to a team elsewhere in the organization, how best to manage and coordinate the work between the series of enabling teams within a given directorate?
 That is the question this document is intending to answer.

 ### Proposal

+This proposal looks at setting SABR as an enabling team for IITB.
+The model used for SABR may be applied elsewhere within IITB in the future.
+However the remainder for this document will focus on SABR and its divisions.

 #### Organizational

 ##### Internal Interactions

 The teams may remain in their present functional structure for now, which aligns well with the governments expected structure for the sake of processes such as the Public Service Performance Management (PSPM).

-In our particular case, the teams will be as follows:
+In the ITSM division's particular case, the teams will be as follows:

 - IT Strategy
 - IT Service Management